codemeyer/ArgDocs/Docs/site/content/track-data/trackside-objects-3d.md

 Objects marked as "Not used" are never declared in an Object Setting.
 But perhaps they are used in some way?

-RefIndex is the value used when referring to the object in an Object Setting, i.e. the Id parameter.
+RefId is the value used when referring to the object in an Object Setting, i.e. the Id parameter.